zardra/nuclide/_docs/setup.md

 ## Installing Nuclide Server

-If you want to use Nuclide for remote development, you'll also need to setup the `nuclide-server` package.
+If you want to use Nuclide for remote development, you'll also need to setup the NPM `nuclide` package.
 Instructions can be found in the [Remote Development docs](/docs/remote/).